-Hundreds of obesity and cancer studies have shown that the risk of cancer increases with too much fat on the body--being overweight or obese.
+Hundreds of studies on the relationship between cancer and obesity have shown that the risk of many different cancers increases when there is too much fat on the body--in other words, being overweight or obese.

-Now a new review of 221 studies involving over 250,000 cases of cancer has confirmed the obesity and cancer relationship.
+Now, a review of 221 studies involving over 250,000 cases of cancer has confirmed the obesity and cancer relationship.

-Researchers from the University of Manchester and the University of Bern performed a systematic review and meta-analysis of 20 different cancers and BMI (body mass index, a height/weight calculation).
+Researchers from the University of Manchester and the University of Bern performed a systematic review and meta-analysis of 20 different cancers along with measured BMI (body mass index, a height/weight calculation).

 For example, a 5'7" person weighing less than 158 pounds has a BMI less than 25, within the normal BMI range.
 If that person weighs 190 pounds, their BMI is 30, a 5kg/m2 increase, putting them in the overweight classification.